oslabs-beta/starfleet/README.md

 [![Package on npm](https://img.shields.io/npm/v/postgraphile.svg?style=flat)](https://www.npmjs.com/)

-_**With one command, enable your MongoDB project to be able to utilize the high-performance GraphQL API!**_
+_**With one command, enable your MongoDB project to utilize the high-performance GraphQL API!**_
 _**Interested in trying out GraphQL?
-Quickly convert all your mongoose schemas to easily viewable GraphQL pieces.**_
+Quickly convert all your mongoose schemas to viewable and editable GraphQL pieces.**_

 **Starfleet** is a command line tool that lets you easily harness the flexibility of MongoDB with the declarative power of GraphQL.